Oxyfluorfen

 Oxyfluorfen is a chemical compound used as an herbicide.
 It is manufactured by Dow AgroSciences, Adama Agricultural Solutions and 4Farmers under the trade names Goal, Galigan, and Oxyfluorfen 240.
 Oxyfluorfen is used to control broadleaf and grassy weeds in a variety of nut, tree fruit, vine, and field crops, especially wine grapes and almonds.
 It is also used for residential weed control.
 It was first registered in the USA by Rohm and Hass, 1979, though their experiments started in 1974.
+It has since been registered in Australia and India.

 Mode of action

 Oxyfluorfen is a diphenyl ether herbicide and acts via inhibition of protoporphyrinogen oxidase, (destroying chlorophyll production and cell membranes), making its HRAC resistance class Group G (Aus), Group E (Global) and 14 (numerical).

 Oxyfluorfen suffers from poor translocation, despite rapid shoot and foliar uptake.
 Desiccation in affected weeds begins in hours, with necrosis and death following in days.

 Toxicity

 Oxyfluorfen has low acute oral, dermal, and inhalation toxicity in humans.
 The primary toxic effects are in the liver and alterations in blood parameters (anemia).
 It is classified as a possible human carcinogen.
 Its LD_{50} is over 5000 mg/kg, which is not toxic.

 Impurities in oxyfuorfen might have mutagenic effects: EPA testing found 72.5% purity oxyfluorfen technical caused repairable DNA damage to salmonella via frameshift mutation, however 99.7% oxyfluorfen had no effect.
 Another study with 99% oxyfluorfen found no mutagenic effect.
 The minimum technical grade purity sold now is 97%.

 EPA testing showed oxyfluorfen is not teratogenic.
 Dogs fed oxyfluorfen for two years in a chronic toxicity trial developed discoloured liver cells, increased liver weight, alkaline phosphatase, renal tube vacuolisation, and thyroiditis.

 In 1977, it was found that oxyfluorfen batches were contaminated with perchloroethylene, a potential carcinogen, the levels of which were reduced more than 8 fold by 1981.